Fahim-Arefin/MetroShelter-Client-Side/README.md

 # MetroShelter

-Methro Shelter The Real Estate Management Website is a comprehensive platform designed to streamline property management, buying, selling, and renting processes.
-With a focus on user-friendly design and robust features, this full-stack solution provides a seamless experience for both property owners and potential buyers or tenants.
+The Real Estate Management Website is a comprehensive solution for property management, enabling property owners to list their properties and users to seamlessly discover and engage with real estate opportunities.
+It includes separate dashboards for users, agents, and admins, with unique functionalities for each category.
+Regular users can make property purchases, agents can add properties upon admin approval, and admins have oversight over agent-uploaded properties, user accounts, and reviews.
+The admin also has the capability to detect fraudulent activity among agents, imposing restrictions on users engaging in such behavior.
+A notable feature is the integrated map system, allowing agents to easily select a property's location during upload for accurate presentation.
+Additionally, the implementation of the Stripe payment system streamlines financial transactions, ensuring a secure and efficient online payment experience for users.

 ## Table of Contents